AeroMount

 aeroftp-cli daemonruns as a system or user service: the daemon does not need vault unlock to read the mount list. - Encrypted vault -> the registry is stored inside the AeroFTP vault and is decrypted on demand whenever the dialog is opened.

 The toggle round-trips both ways.
 Switching from sidecar to vault re-encrypts the existing entries and removes the plaintext file; the inverse path emits a fresh sidecar from the decrypted entries.
+The refresh button next to the toggle re-reads the active store from disk so changes made by the CLI or the daemon outside of the GUI are picked up without closing the dialog.

 Mount configs themselves never carry secrets.
 The mount only stores the profile name + remote path + mountpoint metadata.
 Authentication (passwords, OAuth tokens, SSH keys, API keys) always flows through the encrypted vault via